karatelabs/karate/README.md

 your test becomes even more readable.
 This approach can certainly enable product-owners or domain-experts who are not programmer-folk, to review, and even collaborate on test-scenarios and scripts.

 The limitation of the Cucumber `Scenario Outline:` is that the number of rows in the `Examples:` is fixed.
-But take a look at Karate's ability to [loop over a `*.feature` file](#data-driven-features) for each object in a JSON array - which gives you dynamic, data-driven testing, if you need it.
+But take a look at how Karate can [loop over a `*.feature` file](#data-driven-features) for each object in a JSON array - which gives you dynamic, data-driven testing, if you need it.